john-itcsolutions/cheirrs/README.md

 `cd path/to/cheirrs/elastos-smartweb-service`

 The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web virtual machine. ie the blockchain addresses and ports to access the smart-web environment.
-It then will need to be copied to the worker machine as ".env" (but if you follow the instructions below, you will be copying .env.test and .env as edited to cheirrs/elastos-smartweb-service/TO*/*database/.env and while you're at it copy the same file to the same directory as ".env.test".
+It then will need to be copied to the worker machine as ".env" (but if you follow the instructions below, you will be copying .env.test and .env as edited to cheirrs/elastos-smartweb-service/TO*/*database/.env and .env.test.

      There is no need for a separate Carrier Node as smart-web contains a Carrier implementation.